ericpuigmarti/nuggets-chrome-extension/README.md

 -----

 - Click the *sparkle* chrome extension icon to open the Nugget entry form.
-- Add nugget criteria as needed to submit your nugget.
+- Add nugget criteria as needed `>` then submit your nugget.
-- Send it off to the interwebs, yo!
+- Send it off to the interwebs!

 Issues
 -----